JJNod88/jjn-pp2-tbc/README.md

         * A Fun, interactive rock paper scissors type game.

     ### Color Palette
-    * The site needs obly an index page.
+    * The site needs only an index page.
 The color palette has been consistent throughout, and has been designed to be interactive.
-    * Bacground has a transparent black color, with all standard text in white.
+    * Bacground has a transparent black color utilising linear-gradient, with all standard text in white.
     * Buttons for the Rules div is standard, with a red hover color for both
     * Each of the five main game buttons begin with the same color, however have actibve and hover status with indepedent colors.
 These colors have been choses for disparity but also how it appears against the background
         * The colors of each background also directly reflect the same color in the content of the rules div.
 The rules div sets out the rolus and how to play, with each icon element colour to replicate the five main button choices.